viamrobotics/docs/docs/manage/fleet/locations.md

 You can remove any organization except the primary owner from the shared list by clicking the **X** to the right of the location in the shared list.

-#### Share a location using location secret keys
+#### Share a location using api keys

-Grant programmatic access to your location by sharing a location secret key.
+Grant programmatic access to your location by sharing an api key.

 You can see the secret keys for a location in the **Location Secret Keys** drop-down: